KarlZeilhofer/PhotoToPage/README.md

 or your digicam.
 Now you want to crop and enhance the images, and put them together into a single PDF.
 Then PhotoToPage could be your solution.
+Main Focus of the program is on usability, so **you can be very fast on many images**!

 ## Status:
 For now, the software is in alpha status.
 Some very important